Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Ereshkigal was the Mesopotamian queen of the underworld, ruling the land of no return, Irkalla, behind its seven gates.
-Sister of Inanna, she famously had the love-goddess stripped, killed and hung on a hook when she dared to enter the realm of the dead, and in another myth took the war-god Nergal as her consort.
+Ereshkigal was the Mesopotamian queen of the underworld, ruling the Sumerian land of no return — Kur, also called Irkalla — behind its seven gates.
+Sister of Inanna (the Akkadian Ishtar), she famously had the love-goddess stripped, killed and hung on a hook when she dared to enter the realm of the dead, and in another myth took the war-god Nergal as her consort.
 A figure of dread rather than a widely temple-served deity, she lived within the religion of Sumer and Babylonia for over two millennia.
 When that faith lapsed in the early centuries CE, the queen of the dead was herself forgotten.

 Worth remembering